Alcoholism Binge Drinking

 Surprisingly, sometimes those who engage in binge drinking do not turn out to be alcoholics.
 Still, it would be better for your health if you drink alcohol in moderation and avoid situations that would encourage you to drink heavily.

 Certain policies are actually designed as interventions and are being implemented to prevent alcohol binge drinking.
-They include high cost of alcohol and excise taxes, fewer numbers of retail outlets that sell alcohol and strict enforcement of federal laws against alcohol-impaired driving and underage drinking.
+They include the high cost of alcohol and excise taxes, fewer numbers of retail outlets that sell alcohol and strict enforcement of federal laws against alcohol-impaired driving and underage drinking.